 “I NEED A 3 MINUTE VIDEO.
 HOW MUCH WILL THAT COST?”

+We get this question a lot.
 Our clients tell us approximately how long they’d like their video to be, and then ask us to give them a quote based on the length.

 “It’s not the size of the grocery bag that determines the cost.
 It’s what you put in it.“

-- Production (live action)
+- production (live action)

 Pre-production, as the word implies, is all the work that happens before production begins.
 This is where meetings, concept development, research, emails, calls, scheduling, story-boarding and some script writing frequently occur.